 And, I think this is a good point to remind you that once you’ve got your flooring delivered, you’ve got to make sure that it is left to get used to it’s new environment (a process called wood floor ‘acclimation’).
 After all, your floors may be native to, or distributed from, a locale that is opposite in terms of climate when compared to your own.

 From here, the degree of humidity in your space is also a factor.
 For instance, if your floors are adjacent to (not in!) bathrooms, laundry areas, and even kitchens where steam is a pretty common element, the humidity tends to be greater.
-Other factors like spillage control, strategic use of runners and mats, and other measures you’ve taken to control moisture in your space also come into play.

-And of course, it helps if the species itself is suited to your specific environs.
-There’s a species comparison chart for your reference that appears on the Highland Hardwoods website, which I encourage you to check out.
 Something that can be observed by this chart is that some hardest varieties of hardwood as measured on the Janka Hardness Scale aren’t as dimensionally stable as many domestic species like red oak.
 Getting the balance right between hardness and stability is key.
-But, you have to apply this balance has to your own space.
+But, applying this balance to your own space is an important step to choosing the right floor for you.

 Cheers,